 Senior Housing Now

-For the last decade, LeadingAge California has organized an Annual Affordable Senior Housing Resident Advocacy Day that gives residents of affordable senior housing an opportunity to travel to the Capitol and share their stories with state legislators about how affordable housing has impacted their lives.
-The event has grown significantly over the years and become very popular for our members and the seniors they serve throughout California.
+For the last decade, LeadingAge California has organized an annual Affordable Senior Housing Resident Advocacy Day (ASHRAD) that offers residents of affordable senior housing an opportunity to travel to the Capitol and share how affordable housing has impacted their lives with California Legislators.
+The event has grown significantly over the years and become very popular for our members and the seniors they serve across the state.
+Due to COVID-19 and associated health risks, ASHRAD will take shape as a postcard campaign in 2022.